msb/msb.github.io/songs-sung.md

 ### Songs sung by Cambridge Ukulele on 06/07/2025

 - Viva La Vida - Coldplay
+- If You Could Read My Mind - Gordon Lightfoot
 - In My Life - The Beatles
 - Valerie - Amy Winehouse
 - Wish You Were Here - Pink Floyd